mlanza/atomic/docs/start-with-simulation.md

 ## Activate the simulation with a state container
 But a functional program is not going to do well with its state assigned to a constant.
 While the functional core is pure, it needs a harness in which the simulation can run.
 It provides a means of transitioning from one state to the next.

-In Atomic, that means is provided by a state container: a cell.
-It's mostly equivalent to a Clojure atom.
-The only significant difference is it invokes its callback upon subscription the way an Rx [subject](https://rxjs.dev/guide/subject) does.
-The state held in these containers is [addressable](./addressable-data.md) and can employ the Clojure methodology for surgically updating it.
+In Atomic, that means is provided by a state container: an atom.
+The only real difference from Clojure's implementation is it invokes its callback upon subscription the way an Rx [subject](https://rxjs.dev/guide/subject) does, but the traditional behavior is possible by overriding the `primingSub` option.
+The state held in atoms is [addressable](./addressable-data.md) and can employ the Clojure methodology for surgically updating it.

 The initial program would look more like this: